auth0-samples/auth0-acul-samples/README.md

    - Starts a development server with Hot Module Replacement support
    - Any changes to source code automatically rebuild and update
    - No need to restart the server or refresh the browser
-7. **Screen Tester**
-   - Starts the Screen Tester SPA on port 4040
-   - The tester initiates authentication flows using `@auth0/auth0-react`

    </details>

 <a id="documentation"></a>